rust-lang/book/second-edition/src/ch03-02-data-types.md

 Rust’s `char` type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
-Accented letters; Chinese, Japanese, and Korean ideographs; emoji; and zero-width spaces are all valid `char` types in Rust.
+Accented letters; Chinese, Japanese, and Korean ideographs; emoji; and zero-width spaces are all valid `char` values in Rust.
 Unicode Scalar Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.
 However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a